tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ When you roll a natural even hit with this weapon and have more hit points than the target, that creature is also stunned until the end of its next turn.

 **Quirk:** Warns of impending doom.

 ---

+#### Moonlight Steps

+Bow

+_Recharge 11+:_ When you attack with this weapon and miss, one nearby ally can teleport next to, and become engaged with, the target.

+**Quirk:** Has odd bathing habits.

+---